#Hike4Rights Initiative, A Forum to Advocate for Trans Rights

 By: Nicole Collins/TRT Intern—

-This August, trans activists Mason Dunn, executive director of the Massachusetts Transgender Political Coalition (MTPC), and Ev Evnen, director of MaeBright Group, LLC, will be hiking to the highest peak in Massachusetts, Mt.
-Greylock, as part of an effort opposing the November ballot question that could strip away the rights of transgender people in Massachusetts.
-Dunn and Evnen have dubbed the event “#Hike4Rights”.
+On August 15, trans activists Mason Dunn, executive director of the Massachusetts Transgender Political Coalition (MTPC), and Ev Evnen, director of MaeBright Group, LLC, will be hiking to the highest peak in Massachusetts, Mt.
+Greylock, to raise awareness for the November vote on transgender rights that could strip away the existing protections of transgender people in Massachusetts.
+Dunn and Evnen have dubbed the action “#Hike4Rights”.

 The Rainbow Times: How exactly did this hike come about?